bhgames/data_check/README.md

 This is open source software and as such I don't have time to add all the things I would like.
 Here is a roadmap of things I wish to add, in the order I wish to add them:

+* Add names to Checks and Rules
+* Support for Alembic migrations
 * Statistical Sampling
 * LogLevels
 * Spark 1.6 support